 SLO City Hall Finance & IT Offices

-We are currently making tenant improvements to the City Hall Finance and Information Technology Offices.
-The work includes removing interior walls, incorporating glass elements, and installing new workstation furniture—all aimed at creating a more open, collaborative, and light-filled workspace.
+We completed tenant improvements to the City Hall Finance and Information Technology Offices, transforming the workspace to better support collaboration and efficiency.
+The project included removing interior walls, incorporating glass elements, and installing new workstation furniture—all aimed at creating a more open, light-filled environment.

-Our goal is to design an environment that is not only functional, but comfortable and enjoyable for employees as well.
-By increasing open space and emphasizing natural light, we are shaping a setting that supports both productivity and well-being.
+The design focused on creating a space that is not only highly functional, but also comfortable and enjoyable for employees.
+By increasing openness and emphasizing natural light, the renovated offices now support both productivity and overall well-being.

-In addition, we are upgrading the break room and restrooms to meet ADA compliance standards.
-Given the tight space constraints of the existing building’s structural system, we are implementing creative solutions to achieve accessibility without compromising on design or usability.
+In addition, the break room and restrooms were upgraded to meet ADA compliance standards.
+Working within the tight space constraints of the existing building’s structural system, creative solutions were implemented to achieve accessibility without compromising design or usability.

 -